bsalponia/Android-Fundamental/README.md

 # Android-Fundamentals

-Some Android fundamental's implementation when I started out as an Android Developer back in 2016 :)
+Some of the Android fundamentals implementation when I started out as an Android Developer back in 2016 :)